Skip to main content

 • OWASP Top-10 patterns

-Model: deepseek-v4-flash with cross-provider fallback to qwen3-coder-next Warden uses a faster model than Glyph because security findings are higher-volume per PR and need turnaround.
-The cross-provider fallback ensures that if one provider is down, Warden still produces a verdict — security checks should never silently skip.
+Model selection: Argus runs a faster, higher-volume model than Metis because security findings are higher-volume per PR and need turnaround.
+The cross-provider fallback ensures that if one provider is down, Argus still produces a verdict — security checks should never silently skip.
 Sample finding:

 utils/fetcher.ts:71 — user-supplied URL passed to fetch()